tung/ruggrogue/book/event-handling.md

 2. `DungeonMode` pushes an instance of `AppQuitDialogMode` (defined in the `src/modes/app_quit_dialog.rs` file) to show a save-and-exit confirm dialog; it also does this if any mode on top of it in the mode stack returns its own `AppQuit` result.
 3. `AppQuitDialogMode` ignores `AppQuit` events while waiting for the player to pick a response.

-The combined effect of these responses will either quit the game outright (an empty mode stack quits the game) or show a save-and-exit confirm dialog if the player is in the middle of playing the game (the `DungeonMode` catches `AppQuit` events and mode results).
+The combined effect of these responses will either quit the game outright (by emptying out the mode stack) or show a save-and-exit confirm dialog if the player is in the middle of playing the game (the `DungeonMode` catches `AppQuit` events and mode results to show the dialog).